Enzo-Unified/businesscentral/README.md

 # Overview
 Enzo Server provides deep integration capabilities with BusinessCentral's APIs to enable rapid Business Process Automation and data discovery use cases.
 Enzo hides the low-level OAuth 2.0 authentication complexity, automatically generates and stores Bearer Tokens securely, and refreshes the Bearer Tokens as needed automatically.

+Enzo Server provides direct connectivity to BusinessCentral using native SQL commands to read/write data quickly.
+Using SQL commands allows integration teams to quickly build otherwise complex business process automation logic and enables data discovery scenarios.
+SQL Server Management Studio (SSMS) is the recommended tool to execute SQL commands against Enzo by either connecting directly to Enzo or using a Linked Server to Enzo.
+Since Enzo Server is a SQL Server emulator, you can connect to it directly.
+Enzo implements a subset of the T-SQL language necessary to access the API of the remote system; complex SQL operations (such as JOIN or GROUP BY) are not supported.

 # Configuration
 ## Pre-Requisites
 In order to run the sample code provided in this document, you will need to have an Enzo Server running on a Virtual Machine (Windows Server or Windows 10 or higher).
 You can quickly obtain a test Enzo Server Virtual Machine in AWS or Azure by using the __Enzo Server 3.1 Marketplace__ offer.
 For more information, please visit the [Enzo Download](https://www.enzounified.com/home/download) page on the [Enzo Unified](https://www.enzounified.com/) website.